News

 For alumna Ellen Carlin ’99, there’s no such thing as monkey business.
 She’s serious about her work and won’t let anything get in the way of her dedication to her craft.
 Okay, okay—except for maybe the cutest baby chimpanzee…

-She currently serves as an Assistant Research Professor at Georgetown University in the Department of Microbiology and Immunology’s Center for Global Health Science and Security, a position she’s held since February 2020.
-Alongside her role as a professor, Ellen also leads Georgetown’s Master of Science in Global Infectious Disease as the Program Director.
-But, more on all that later.
+When we last spoke, Ellen was serving as an Assistant Research Professor at Georgetown University in the Department of Microbiology and Immunology’s Center for Global Health Science and Security and leading Georgetown’s Master of Science in Global Infectious Disease as the Program Director.

 Itching to find her niche in the science world, Ellen got to brainstorming after completing her bachelor’s degree at the Mount.